skramm/spaghetti/docs/spaghetti_summary.md

 This will allow the function to determine wich state and event lead to its calling.

 * `fsm.assignCBValuesStrings();`<br>
 assigns to callback functions an argument value that is the state name (requires that callback argument is a string, [see below](#names).
-The callback argument ttype must be a string.
+The callback argument type must be a string.

 #### 2.3 - Assigning time outs